The Miraculous concoction. Chapter 2

 "If I don`t deal with it urgently, I would be a laughing stock for my father again," he thought demurely.

-“And what should I do to those freaking potato beetles?” he began complaining aloud.
+“And what should I do to those potato beetles?” he began complaining aloud.
 “Soon all the potato tops will be devoured.
 I seem to have done everything I could.
-I poisoned them, and choked them, and crushed them- nothing helps.”
+I poisoned them, and choked them, and crushed them - nothing helps.”

 “You should do as I have done to them in my garden.
-I've stricken out their teeth with a hammer,” Peter the First suggested.
+I've hit out their teeth with a hammer,” suggested Peter the First.

 “Are you crazy?
-How can you strike out their teeth with a hammer unless you smash their heads with it?!”
+How can you hit out their teeth with a hammer unless you smash their heads with it?!”

 Chika's indignation reached the limit.
-He hurried into the building to find someone and complain about the stupidity of Peter the First.
+He hurried into the building to find someone and complain about the brainlessness of Peter the First.

-“Guess what,” he said to Pirate, who limped on one leg and resembled the famous Captain Flint; that's why he got this nickname.
-“Peter the First says that he`s stricken out teeth of the potato beetles with a hammer in his garden.
-How can he strike out their teeth with a hammer unless he smashes their heads with it?!”
+“Guess what,” he said to Pirate, who limped on one leg and resembled the famous Captain Flint.
+For this reason he got his nickname.
+“Peter the First says that he`s hit out the teeth of the potato beetles with a hammer in his garden.
+How can he hit out their teeth with a hammer unless he smashes their heads with it?!”

 “So what?
 I've also done the same,” Pirate played along.

 “And you too!
 Are you crazy just like him?
 Don`t you understand anything?
-How can you strike their teeth out unless you smash their heads with it?!”
+How can you hit their teeth out with a hammer unless you smash their heads with it?!”

 “Can you imagine, Cardan?
-I've just talked with Peter the First and Pirate and they say that they've stricken out teeth of the potato beetles with a hammer in their gardens.
-How can they strike out their teeth with a hammer unless they smash their heads with it?!
-I can't stand such stupidity!”
+I've just talked with Peter the First and Pirate and they say that they've hit out the teeth of the potato beetles with a hammer in their gardens.
+How can they hit out their teeth with a hammer unless they smash their heads with it?!
+I can't stand such silliness!”

-Cardan realized that the mountain had come to Muhammad.
+Cardan realized that the mountain came to Muhammad.

 Chika breathed a sigh of relief.

 “Finally, I met a normal man.
-At least you aren't such a crazy one like them,” he said delightedly.
+At least you aren't such a brainless one like them,” he said delightedly.

 “Tell me, have I ever deceived you?
-You know, I can make a fool of anyone but you."
+You know, I can make an idiot out of anyone but you."

 "I think I'll pick them up by hand and crush them on the road."

 "That's the worst thing you could do.
 Just sweep this idea under the rug.
-I'll give you one popular remedy, which is environmentally friendly and does not require any expenses."
+I'll give you one popular remedy, which is environmentally friendly and doesn`t require any expenses."

 Chika looked at Cardan as if he was some sort of miracle, as if he could hardly believe that he was real.